≡ Menu

 Opening/Closing fees

-Opening and Closing fees refers to the actual amount it costs to dig the grave and lower the casket.
+Opening and Closing fees refer to the actual amount it costs to dig the grave and lower the casket.

 Total Cost: $500-800

-On the high side, we’ve already reached $24,275 and that’s before we take into account the cost of things like: obituary, lost wages, final care hospital bills, travel expenses of out of town guests, and so on.
-We haven’t even added the cost of the plot of land where you’re going to be buried!
+On the high side, we’ve already reached $24,275, and that’s before we consider the Cost of things like obituary, lost wages, final care hospital bills, travel expenses of out-of-town guests, and so on.
+We haven’t even added the Cost of the plot of land where you will be buried!

 Prepare In Advance

-If you don’t know how you are going to afford a funeral, consider your options.
+Consider your options if you don’t know how you will afford a funeral.

 How We Can Help

-We can shop from over a dozen different final expense insurance companies to help you get the best coverage available based on your specific needs.
+We can shop from over a dozen final expense insurance companies to help you get the best coverage based on your specific needs.

 Give IBUSA a call today to see how we can help.